minprog/pyprog/quality/comments/index.md

     print(f"{b} {s1} of beer,")
     print("Take one down, pass it around,")
     print(f"{b - 1} {s2} of beer on the wall.\n")

-This example is also nice because it demonstrates splitting up a function's code into three separate parts.
-The second and third part get their own summarizing comment that explains, in plain English, what the code will do when run.

 ## Commenting out code